StarNuik/unity_fpressers/REPORT.md

 # What I learned

-bt compression on nginx - a big no navagent fps movement - a big yes
+bt compression on nginx - a big no nav agent fps movement - a big yes